 Florence was the birthplace of the Renaissance, and the city wears that history well.
 The Duomo, the Ponte Vecchio, the Uffizi, Michelangelo’s David: the concentration of world-class art and architecture in this relatively small city is staggering.

-From the Accademia, walk over to the Duomo.
-The 13th-century cathedral is free to enter (expect a queue in peak season), and the marble facade is extraordinary.
-If you’re up for it, I’d recommend climbing to the top of Brunelleschi’s dome for views across the city.
+If you’re up for it, climb to the top of Brunelleschi’s dome for views across the city.
 There’s a fee, and it’s a lot of steps, but the perspective from the top is unlike anything else in Florence.
+Booking is required and slots fill quickly in summer; reserve via the Opera del Duomo.

-For lunch, grab a schiacciata sandwich from All’Antico Vinaio near the Uffizi.
+For lunch, grab a schiacciata sandwich from All’Antico Vinaio.
+The original is on Via dei Neri 65R near the Uffizi, with additional outlets at numbers 74, 76, and 78 on the same street.
 There’s usually a queue but it moves fast, and the sandwiches are excellent and cheap.
-If you want to sit down somewhere, Trattoria Mario near the San Lorenzo market is a good budget option with communal tables and fast turnover.
+If you’d rather sit down, Trattoria Mario on Via Rosina 2R near the San Lorenzo market is the budget classic: lunch only, Monday to Saturday, no reservations, queues form before opening, and the tagliatelle al ragù is exactly what you’d hope for.

-If you’d prefer a guided experience, we took this full-day Florence tour with TakeWalks which covered the Accademia, Duomo, and Uffizi with skip-the-line access.
+If you’d prefer a guided experience for the whole museum day, we took this full-day Florence tour with TakeWalks which covered the Accademia, Duomo, and Uffizi with skip-the-line access.
 A good guide really brings the art to life.
 You can see all their Florence tours here.

 End your day at Piazzale Michelangelo.
 It’s about a 20-30 minute walk uphill from the city centre, and the sunset view over Florence with the Duomo dominating the skyline is one of those views that stays with you.
-If you still have energy after that, the Oltrarno neighbourhood below the piazzale is great for an evening wine at La Volpe e L’Uva, a small wine bar near the Ponte Vecchio that’s popular with locals.
+We’ve shot it on every focal length we own.
+The light is at its best in the half hour after the sun has dropped below the western hills, when the Duomo holds the colour longer than the rest of the city.
+If you still have energy after that, the Oltrarno neighbourhood below the piazzale is great for an evening wine.

 For more on Florence, see our detailed guide to visiting Florence and Tuscany in two days.